Noise induced transition in Josephson junction with second harmonic: Numerical results

 \section{Numerical results}

-The theoretical results obtained are approximate.
-To observe the shape of oscillation we have performed some numerical analysis.
-According to our analytical expression for potential of the system we have found that $\phi=\pi$ is an unstable configuration in the regime $f_1>2f_2$.
-Fig.\ref{fig:veffwithoutnoise} shows effective potential in absence of any drive.
+The theoretical results we have obtained in the previous section are approximate.
+To observe the shape of the time evolution for phase fluctuation $\phi$ we have performed some numerical analysis.
+According to our analytical calculation for the potential (Eq.\ref{eq:Veffwithoutnoise}) of the system we have found that $\phi=\pi$ is an unstable configuration in the regime $f_1>2f_2$.
+Fig.\ref{fig:veffwithoutnoise} shows effective potential in absence of any modulation of the potential $\xi(t)$.

-The solid line shows the shape of the potential for $f_1=2f_2$. $f_1>2f_2$ shows a maximum whereas, $f_1<2f_2$ shows a minimum at $\phi=\pi$.
-Curvature of the potential changes from positive to negative gradually undergoing a zero value indicating a transition at $f_1=2f_2$.
-In order to find the effect of periodically modulated coloure noise we plot the effective potential obtained from the analytical calculation.
-The plot shows $\phi=\pi$ is a maximum potential configuration in absence of noise $i.e,\frac{\sigma^2}{\nu^2}=0$,whereas, for nonzero values of noise it gradually becomes a minimum at $\phi=\pi$.
+The solid line shows the shape of the potential for $f_1=2f_2$.
+The plot shows a maximum for $f_1>2f_2$ whereas, in the regime $f_1<2f_2$, it shows a minimum at $\phi=\pi$.
+Gradually curvature of the potential changes from positive to negative undergoing a zero value indicating a transition at $f_1=2f_2$.
+In order to find the effect of modulation $\xi(t)$, we plot in Fig.\ref{fig:veffwithnoise} the effective potential obtained from the analytical calculation(\ref{eq:Veff}).
+The plot shows $\phi=\pi$ is a maximum potential configuration in absence of $\xi(t)$ i.e.,$\frac{\sigma^2}{\nu^2}=0$, whereas, for nonzero values of noise it gradually becomes a minimum at $\phi=\pi$.

-Now to observe the effect of coloured noise we have simulated Eq.\ref{eq:JJeqnwithnoise} by Euler algorithm.
-We have taken the parameter values as, $\alpha=1.5,\nu=10,f_1=2,f_2=0.5$.
-Timestep was chosen to be $0.001$.
-We have taken $\xi(t)$ as sufficiently wideband noise.
-Fig.\ref{fig:PSofcolorednoise} shows the power spectral density for the periodically modulated coloured noise.
-The spectrum shows a sharp peak at the frequency $\nu=10$.
-The coloured noise $\xi(t)$ is generated by a forced oscillator with frequency $\nu$ which has a damping $\alpha=1.5$.
-The applied force is a delta correlated ramdom force.